TuckerTucker/tkr_indexify_local/tkr_env/readme.md

 # Basic Python Virtual Envirionment Set Up

- Automatically sets up a Python virtual environment, checks the availability of a local LM Studio server, and falls back to OpenAI's API if the local server is not available.
-The project includes scripts for environment setup and server interaction, making it easy to start experimenting with LLMs.
+ Automatically sets up a Python virtual environment.

 ## What it does

 Run the script